littlebenlittle/littlebenlittle.github.io/site/education.md

 A resilient community is one that has the knowledge and skills to care for itself.
 For that purpose, I offer little-to-no-cost personalized education to members of my local community.
 I also offer the same to busisnesses and commercial ventures for a reasonable fee.
+Please [get in contact](/) for more information.

 ## Linux

 [Linux][linux] is the most used software in the world, sitting at the core of everything from high performance computing clusters to mobile phones.
-Its ubiquity is largely due to its open source software license that allows anyone to freely modify and redistribute the software, meaning that experts and hobbyists the world over have contributed updates and bugfixes since its first release in the early 90s.
+Its ubiquity is largely due to its open source software license that allows anyone to modify and redistribute the software freely, meaning that experts and hobbyists the world over have been able to tune the software to work in multitudes of different environments for various purposes.

 I have used Linux-based computer systems for almost a decade and am delighted to introduce people to this powerful tool.
 I can teach beginners to download, test,